Top 10 Best Sites

 According to a Pew Research survey, a majority of singles think dating sites and apps are a good way to meet someone, so if you’re single, you need to be actively using a dating site or app (or even two or three).

 If you’re confused about how to handle it when you’ve been ghosted on a dating site or app, here’s your cheat sheet to help you through the digital pain.
 Learn this because, if you’re dating, it will happen to you.

 Remember, there are millions of singles using dating apps, and most are chatting with multiple people at a time.
 This abundance of choice may seem exciting at first.
 But, after a while, some conversations go cold.

-When this happens, it could be for any reason, so don’t agonize over your messages and character count because it’s not all about you.
+When this happens, it could be for any reason, and you may never know for sure the reason why.
+Don’t agonize over your messages and character count because it’s not all about you.
 Maybe the timing was off.
-Maybe he got back together with an ex, or perhaps she connected with someone else on the app and didn’t want to hurt your feelings.
+Maybe he got back together with an ex.
+Maybe she connected better with someone else on the dating app and didn’t want to hurt your feelings.

 If you must know why someone stopped communicating with you — maybe his dog chewed up his cellphone — you’ve got one shot at reaching out.
 Then it’s your time to disappear.

 Here’s how I handled it when someone I thought had ghosted me after a few weeks.
 My message wasn’t accusatory, and I wasn’t angry.
 I was just curious and thought he was a good guy, so I sent a text that said:

 “Hi!
 I hope you’re OK, and apparently you’re ghosting me! ?”
 I added in the ghost emoji to keep it fun and flirty, and to make sure I didn’t sound needy.